 A quadrilateral is defined as a four-sided polygon i.e. having 4 line segments or sides and thus, 4 angles.
 A diagram of a quadrilateral is given for better understanding.
 It should be noted that the vertices of a quadrilateral are named in a cyclic manner.

 In this diagram, AD and DC are one of the examples of adjacent sides.
 Also, AD and BC are one of the opposite sides.
 Here, angle A and angle C are opposite angles.
-In this, if line segment is drawn from A to C or from B to D, it becomes a diagonal.
+In this, if the line segment is drawn from A to C or from B to D, it becomes a diagonal.

-A circle can be defined as a closed figure formed by a set of points in a plane which are located at the same distance from a fixed point which is the center.
+A circle can be defined as a closed figure formed by a set of points in a plane which are located at the same distance from a fixed point which is the centre.
 A few important terms related to circles are-